aklinker1/buildc/README.md

 ## Contributing

+### Assumptions

+1. Packages depending on each other are external, and are not bundled into the final output.
+If package A depends on package B, package A should not need rebuilt if package B is changed, because it should import package B, not bundle it into A's output.

 ### Manual Testing

 The `demo/` directory contains a Bun monorepo you can test your changes against.
 Before running any `bun` commands below, run `cargo build` to build the latest version of `buildc`